stadiamaps/ferrostar/README.md

 ### iOS

-After some discussion, we plan to start iOS support at version 16.
+We plan to start iOS support at version 16.
-We will roll back the use of features requiring iOS 17 over the coming weeks.
-Our general policy will be to support the current and previous major version.
+Our general policy will be to support the current and at least the previous major version, extending to two major versions if possible.

 ### Android